insomnimus/ps-itertools/asdf/Chain-Pipe.md

 Accept wildcard characters: False
 ```

-### -RightValues
+### -Values
-A collection to join with the current pipe.
+A collection of objects to chain at the end of this pipe.

 ```yaml
 Type: System.Collections.Generic.List`1[System.Object]